SudoDotDog/Sudoo-Triforce/docs/setup.md

 }
 ```

-If your project include React tsx code, add react config as well, please note that the `@sudoo/mocha-config-react` already include all config in `@sudoo/mocha-config`, so, you are not suppose to extends both package.
+If your project include React Web tsx code, add react config as well, please note that the `@sudoo/mocha-config-react` already include all config in `@sudoo/mocha-config`, so, you are not suppose to extends both package.

 ```json
 {